Anzywiz/monad-testnet-bot/README.md

 ## 🤔 Why This Bot?

-I noticed that most Monad scripts create false interactions when I checked and verified the hash.
-This bot ensures genuine and verifiable interactions across multiple ecosystems.
+Many existing Monad scripts produce fake or unverifiable interactions.
+This bot ensures your activities across dApps are legitimate and recorded on-chain, boosting your eligibility in testnet evaluations.

-⭐ Don't forget to star the repo if you find it useful!
-Your support helps keep the project growing! 😊
+⭐ If you find this helpful, please star the repo!